New York City Ultrasound Schools

 Students enrolled in the sonography program at NMH take clinical and didactic courses and participate in rotations at doctor's offices, imaging centers and hospitals.
 There are two tracks available for students: the abdomen and OB/GYN track or the echocardiography and vascular track.
 This program works in conjunction with SUNY Empire State College.
 Upon completion of this program, eligible students can sit for certification exams with the American Registry for Diagnostic Medical Sonography (ARDMS).

 Through the State University of New York's (SUNY) College of Health Related Professions, students can complete coursework in diagnostic medical imaging.
 This 2-year program is CAAHEP-accredited and is designed for students seeking to complete their junior and senior year courses towards earning a Bachelor of Science degree.

 Bachelor of Science in Diagnostic Medical Imaging

 At SUNY Downstate Medical Center, students can learn about various types of ultrasound specialties.
-Ultrasound raining is provided in areas such as adult and pediatric echocardiography, abdomen, obstetrics and gynecology, small parts and vascular ultrasound.
-The program also involves basic coursework in gross and sectional anatomy, as well as several lab courses.
-In the final year of study, students complete field practicums to gain real-world clinical experience.
-Students may also elect to participate in a training experience at the Brooklyn Free Clinic.
+Ultrasound training is provided in areas such as adult and pediatric echocardiography, abdomen, obstetrics and gynecology and vascular ultrasound.
+The program also involves basic coursework in gross and sectional anatomy, as well as lab coursework.
+In the final year of study, students complete internships to gain real-world clinical experience.

 Other School Options

-Other schools in the New York City area with ultrasound programs include the Brooklyn campus of Long Island University, which offers a cardiac sonography certificate program.
-For students interested in traveling outside the city limits, Union County College in Cranford, NJ, about 16 miles away from NYC's downtown area, offers a 28-month ultrasound program that leads to an Associate of Science degree.
+Other schools in the New York City area with ultrasound programs include the Brooklyn campus of Long Island University, which offers a diagnostic medical sonography bachelor's degree program.
+For students interested in traveling outside the city limits, Union County College in Cranford, NJ, about 16 miles away from NYC's downtown area, offers a 24-month diagnostic medical sonography program that leads to an Associate of Science degree.